ropensci/roweb3/content/blog/2024-11-20-allcontributors/index.md

 We encourage everybody developing packages both within rOpenSci and beyond to acknowledge contributions wherever and whenever possible.
-If you care about acknowledging contributions of any type whatever, whether directly to your code or beyond it, then please use [allcontributors.org](https://allcontributors.org) and the `@all-contributors` bot.
+If you care about acknowledging contributions of any type whatsoever, whether directly to your code or beyond it, then please use [allcontributors.org](https://allcontributors.org) and the `@all-contributors` bot.